riktimmondal/DevOpsKit-docs/14-LSAS - Latent Security Access Scan/Readme.md

 [Back to top…](Readme.md#contents)

-**Step-1: Setup**
+**Scan:**

-1. Open the PowerShell ISE and login to your Azure account (using **Connect-AzAccount**) and Set the context to subscription where solution needs to be installed.
+1. Open the PowerShell ISE and login to your Azure account, AD account  and Set the context to subscription where solution needs to be installed.

 ``` PowerShell
 # Login to Azure